freepress/internet2016/_posts/blog/2015-11-20-surveillance-bird-dog-jeb.md

 teaser: "I headed up to the Franklin, New Hampshire VFW post with the Internet 2016 campaign to see Jeb Bush at a town-hall meeting."
 thumbnail: thumbnail-blog-surveillance-dog.svg
 author: <strong>Heather Franklin</strong>
 publish_date: Nov.
-20, 2015
+23, 2015
 tags: []
 categories:
 - blog
 ---
-Last Friday I headed up to the Franklin, New Hampshire VFW post with the Internet 2016 campaign to see Jeb Bush at a town-hall meeting.
+Earlier this month I headed up to the Franklin, New Hampshire VFW post with the Internet 2016 campaign to see Jeb Bush at a town-hall meeting.

 An audience of around 50 people filled the small VFW hall.
 The crowd was largely comprised of Vietnam-era veterans along with a few World War II-era vets who had many concerns and questions about Gov. Bush's plans to address national security, the military and particularly reforming the Veterans Administration.